Robert Palmer: 1964–1973: Early bands

-Palmer was born in 1949 in Batley, Yorkshire.
-When he was only a few months old, he moved with his family to Malta, where his father worked in British naval intelligence.
-He was influenced as a child by blues, soul, and jazz music on American Forces Radio and by his parents' musical tastes.
+Palmer was born in 1949 in Batley.
+When he was only a few months old, he and his family moved to Malta, where his father worked in British naval intelligence.
+He was influenced as a child by blues, soul, and jazz music played on American Forces Radio and by his parents' musical tastes.
 His family returned to the UK when he was 12.

-In his teens, Palmer moved to Scarborough, Yorkshire.
+In his teens, Palmer moved to Scarborough.
 He joined his first band, the Mandrakes, at the age of 15 while still at Scarborough High School for Boys.
-He left school the following year to briefly study art at Scarborough School of Art & Design, before landing a job at the Scarborough Evening News.
+He left school the next year, after obtaining six O-levels and briefly studied art at Scarborough School of Art & Design, before landing a job at the Scarborough Evening News.
 He was reportedly fired after police found "the stub of a cannabis joint in a raid on his bedsit".

-Palmer's first major break came with the departure of singer Jess Roden from the band The Alan Bown Set in 1969, after which Palmer was invited to London to sing on the band's single "Gypsy Girl".
+Palmer's first major break came with the departure of singer Jess Roden from the band the Alan Bown Set in 1969, after which Palmer was invited to London to sing on the band's single "Gypsy Girl".
 The vocals for the album The Alan Bown!, originally recorded by Roden (and released in the US that way), were re-recorded by Palmer after the success of the single.
 According to music journalist Paul Lester, Palmer rose from northern clubs in England to become "elegant and sophisticated" and the master of several styles.

 In 1970, he joined the 12-piece jazz-rock fusion band Dada, which featured singer Elkie Brooks and her husband Pete Gage.
 After a year, Palmer, Brooks, and Gage formed soul/rock band Vinegar Joe.
-Palmer played rhythm guitar in the band, and shared lead vocals with Brooks.
+Palmer played rhythm guitar in the band and shared lead vocals with Brooks.
 Signed to the Island Records label, the band released three albums: Vinegar Joe (1972), Rock 'n' Roll Gypsies (1972), and Six Star General (1973), before disbanding in March 1974.
 Brooks later said Palmer "was a very good-looking guy", and that female fans were happy to find that Brooks and Palmer were not romantically linked.